Graph neural network-based structural classification of glass-forming liquids and its interpretation via self-attention mechanism: Results and discussion

 We thus implemented an FCNN to classify the structure between two temperatures.
 The architecture consists of an input layer with 4096 nodes, a single hidden layer also with 4096 nodes utilizing the ReLU, and a binary output layer predicting the temperature ($T_1$ or $T_2$) via a sigmoid function.
 The model is trained by minimizing binary cross-entropy.
 Input variables for each particle include two BOOs ($Q_6$ and $Q_4$), Voronoi cell volume, and C.N.
 This FCNN architecture mirrors the final component of the GNN (see Fig.~\ref{fig:GNN}).
 Similar to the GNN, we employed PyTorch with the Adam optimization algorithm, employing a learning rate of $10^{-6}$ and a batch size of 128.
 The evolution of the epoch-dependent loss function for both the training and test datasets is depicted in Supplementary Figs.~S6-S9.
 Similar to Fig.~\ref{fig:GNN_accuracy}(a), Fig.~\ref{fig:FCNN_accuracy} depicts the fraction of accurate predictions by our FCNN for classification between two temperatures, $T_1$ and $T_2$, using two BOOs, $Q_6$ (a) and $Q_4$ (b), Voronoi cell volume (c), and C.N. (d).
 The results of AUC are shown in Fig.~S10(a)-(d) of the supplementary material.

 When $Q_6$ is used as the input variable, the structure at the lowest temperature, $T_1 = 0.21$, is clearly distinguished from those at other temperatures.
 However, distinguishing structures between high temperatures proves challenging, in contrast to the GNN results.
 When other structural descriptors, $Q_4$, Voronoi cell volume, and C.N., are used as input variables, the predictive performance follows a similar trend to that of $Q_6$, albeit with an overall degradation.
 These reductions in performance, particularly in the high-temperature regime, suggest that using physically-defined structural descriptors as input variables in the FCNN presents certain limitations.
-The comparison between the GNN and FCNN results across the four types for structural descriptors as input variables highlights the strength of the GNN approach, since it operates independently of prior knowledge regarding the structural properties of the systems under investigation.
+In particular, the results suggest that FCNNs with structural descriptors are more sensitive to thermal fluctuations at high temperatures.
+In contrast, the decrease in prediction accuracy for GNNs is relatively modest, implying that the GNN effectively suppresses the influence of thermal fluctuations and generates more robust features through the message passing process.